elabdesunil/django-polls-proper/Readme.md

 - Tests are routines that check the operation of the code
 - it can be appplied to
-  - tiny details
+  - tiny details: like internal behavior such as `function` return
-  - overall operation of the software
+  - overall operation of the software: like `Views`
 ### Why Tests
 #### Save time
 - saves time for large applications